New Danish ownership of Falck

 See also www.kirkbi.com

-Nordic Capital is a leading private equity investor in the Nordic region with a resolute commitment to creating stronger, sustainable businesses through operational improvement and transformative growth.
-Nordic Capital focuses on selected regions and sectors where it has deep experience and a proven track record.
-Core sectors are Healthcare, Technology & Payments, Financial Services, Industrial Goods & Services and Consumer & Retail, and key regions are the Nordics, Northern Europe, and globally for Healthcare.
-Since inception in 1989, Nordic Capital has invested EUR 11 billion through eight funds.
-The Nordic Capital Funds are based in Jersey and are advised by advisory entities, which are based in Sweden, Denmark, Finland, Norway, Germany and the UK.
+Nordic Capital is a leading private equity investor with a resolute commitment to creating stronger, sustainable businesses through operational improvement and transformative growth.
+Nordic Capital focuses on selected regions and sectors where it has deep experience and a long history.
+Core sectors are Healthcare, Technology & Payments, Financial Services and in addition, Industrial & Business Services and Consumer.
+Key regions are Northern Europe and globally for Healthcare.
+Since inception in 1989, Nordic Capital has invested more than EUR 14 billion in over 100 investments.
+The Nordic Capital vehicles are based in Jersey.
+They are advised by several advisory entities based in Sweden, Denmark, Finland, Norway, Germany, the UK and the US, any or all of which are referred to as Nordic Capital Advisors.
 For further information about Nordic Capital, please visit www.nordiccapital.com